lozjackson/SP-AutoComplete/README.md

 * `DisableSaveButton` (Boolean)
 If true, then the save button will be disabled when the name field is invalid.
 Default: true

-* `Http` (String)
-Specifiy 'http' or 'https'.
-Default: http

-* `HostName` (String)
-This is the server hostname.. ie. www.example.com
-Default: window.location.hostname

-* `WebURL` (String)
-This is the site that hosts the list specified by `ListName`.
-Default: `Http + "://" + HostName + '/' + ListSite;`

 Optional:

-* `ListSite` (String)
-This is the site the list is hosted on.
-If not specified then the current SharePoint site will be used.
-This option only needs to be specified when the source list is on a different site/sub-site.
-Optional.

 * `ListItemProcess` (Function)
 If a function is stored in this variable, then it will be applied to each list item before adding the item to the `ACList` Array.